-The International Monetary Fund (IMF) recently published the October 2014 “World Economic Outlook.” (pdf) The subtitle is “Legacies, Clouds, Uncertainties.”
+The International Monetary Fund (IMF) recently published the October 2015 “World Economic Outlook.” (pdf) The subtitle is “World Economic Outlook: Adjusting to Lower Commodity Prices.”

-As one can see, the U.S. is estimated to have a roughly 14.5% probability of recession and a roughly 0% probability of deflation for the periods indicated.
+As one can see, the U.S. is estimated to have a roughly 15% probability of recession and roughly a less than 1% probability of deflation for the periods indicated.

 I post various economic indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this blog are aware, I do not necessarily agree with what they depict or imply.